Deb123ayan/Jobillo/DEPLOY.md

 - Verify Node.js version compatibility
 - Check build logs for specific errors

+### Build Verification Failures
+If you see "Build verification failed" in the logs:
+- Check that both `npm run build:client` and `npm run build:server` completed successfully
+- Verify that `dist/public/index.html` exists after the build
+- Ensure the `dist/public/assets` directory was created
+- Look for any Vite or esbuild errors earlier in the build logs

+The verification script checks for:
+- `dist/public/` directory exists
+- `dist/public/index.html` file exists
+- `dist/public/assets/` directory exists
+- `dist/index.js` server bundle exists

 ### Runtime Issues
 - Check application logs in Render dashboard
 - Verify environment variables are set correctly
 - Test locally with `NODE_ENV=production npm start`
+- If you see "Build directory not found" error, the build process did not complete successfully

 ### Performance Issues
 - Consider upgrading to a paid Render plan